-- Start on Monroe Avenue at Lyon Street – finish on Ottawa Avenue at Lyon Street
+- Finish on Monroe Avenue at Pearl Street

-- Baby joggers, bicycles, rollerblades, skateboards and animals are not allowed on the course.
+- NO Baby joggers, bicycles, rollerblades, skateboards and animals allowed on the course.

 - To register and participate in the Amway River Bank Run 25K Wheelchair and Handcycle divisions, participants must have a physical disability which prohibits them from running the event.

-- Event Check-in will be available on Friday, May 10 from 11a -8p at the Sports & Fitness Expo, 303 Monroe Ave NW, Grand Rapids and Saturday, May 11, 2019 beginning at 6a, DeVos Place.
+- Event Check-in will be available on Friday, May 10 from 11a-8p at the Sports & Fitness Expo, Saturday, May 11 at the Mary Free Bed Wheelchair & Adaptive Sports tent, 303 Monroe Ave NW, Grand Rapids and beginning at 6a, DeVos Place.

-- Registered participants will receive a t-shirt, finisher medal, post-event refreshments and a free beverage ticket for the Finish Fest.
+- Registered participants will receive pre-race support at the Courtyard by Marriott and guided approach to start line, t-shirt, finisher medal, post-event refreshments and a free beverage ticket for the Finish Fest.

 - Upgrade to a tech shirt ($19.78) when you register.
 (Limited quantity/no exchanges).
-Not available at late registration on Friday, May 10.
+Not available at late registration..

 - Save $5.30 off one event fee with a Fifth Third Bank credit or debit card.
 (Valid for one registration per transaction and cannot be combined with other offers.)

-Please click on the following links for tax forms: W-9/W-8.
-Complete and return ASAP to avoid delay of any prize money you may be awarded.
-NOTE: Prize money will not be awarded without a valid w-9 or w-8 provided to the Amway River Bank Run.
+Please click on the following links for tax forms: W9 or W8ben.
+All wheelchair and handcycle racers must complete and turn in their W-9/W-8 at the Expo on Friday, May 10.
+NOTE: Prize money will not be awarded without a valid w-9 or w-8 provided.

 - Participant bib/B-Tag does not need to be returned after your event